 The consultation follows 2017’s landmark Supreme Court decision setting aside 80 per cent of the Peel watershed as a wilderness preserve, leaving 20 per cent open for resource extraction.
 The decision was hailed as a victory by First Nations groups and conservationists, who had taken the Yukon government to court over its attempt to open up most of the watershed to mineral extraction.
 It remains controversial in a territory where mining has been the mainstay of the economy for well over a century.

 With all this in play, I, along with my cousin Terry Camsell and my son Graham McGuffin, set out for the Peel in July 2018 on a Royal Canadian Geographical Society-funded expedition.
-We were re-enacting the first mapping expedition of the Peel Watershed in 1905, led by RCGS founder Charles Camsell.
+We were re-enacting the first mapping expedition of the Peel Watershed in 1905, led by RCGS founding president Charles Camsell.
 Camsell is my great-grandather (Graham’s great-great) and Terry’s great-uncle.

 Camsell set out to map and explore the mineral possibilities in the watershed following rumours of gold strikes along the nearby Wind River.
 The expedition departed in the spring of 1905 from Ottawa and involved months of preparation and travel, including by train, steamship, mule train, river boat and canoe.
 Camsell led a team of six explorers, including his brother Frank and the Métis guide Louis Cardinal, on a journey that covered some 4,000 kilometres in the Yukon and Northwest Territories.